‹ back home

 Protections

-I implemented protection for emptied collections in vdirsyncer.
+I implemented protections for emptied collections in vdirsyncer.
 This means that if you delete a collection entirely, it won’t delete the collection on the other storage by default: it will show a warning and skip it instead.

 While I prefer emptied collections to be emptied on the other side for my own usage, this behaviour is somewhat dangerous and doesn’t feel like safe default.
 So the protection is enabled by default, and users will have to opt-out of it with the new on_empty = "sync" configuration directive.